The Relational Origins of Rules in Online Communities: Methods

 \subsection{Community Sampling and Participant Recruitment}

-To investigate the origins of rules, we sought a sample of communities that varied in terms of goals.
 Between 2020 and 2021, we built datasets of community rules from subreddits, Fandom wikis, and Fediverse servers.
-Because we were initially motivated by observations of rule similarity across communities \citep{hwang_rulesrulemaking_2022, fiesler_redditrules_2018, reddy_evolutionrules_2023, nicholson_mastodonrules_2023}, we computationally clustered communities within each system based on textual similarities between their rules.
-We then screened clusters to identify a diverse, theoretically relevant sample of active communities to target for interviews.
+Examples of rules from each of the settings are shown in Appendix \ref{appendix:communities}.
+Because we were initially motivated by observations of rule similarity across communities, we computationally clustered communities within each system based on textual similarities between their rules.
+We then screened clusters to identify a diverse sample of active communities to target for interviews.
 A more detailed description of this process can be found in Appendix \ref{appendix:sampling}.

-After receiving IRB approval for human subjects research from [Anonymized for Review], we contacted moderation teams and admins from the identified communities using direct messages on their respective platforms.
+After receiving IRB approval for human subjects research from both institutions involved in data collection, we contacted moderation teams and admins from the identified communities using direct messages on their respective platforms.
 In total, we recruited 40 community leaders across 34 communities: 9 from subreddits, 14 from Fandom wikis, and 17 from Fediverse servers.
-A table describing the communities we recruited from can be found in Appendix \ref{appendix:communities}.
+Tables describing the communities from which we recruited are provided in Appendix \ref{appendix:community_tabs}.